-Hello and welcome to my ultimate guide on how to become a personal trainer!
+Hey guys and Gals and welcome to my ultimate guide on how to become a personal trainer!
+Before we get started I would like to tell you that there are three ways to consume the content of this article.
+Just click on whatever option you think is best and it will take you to that part on the page.
+You can read the full guide (has the most detail), you can watch my youtube video or you can check out the visual infographic!
 Are you looking to get into the health and fitness industry?
 Do you have a passion for helping others achieve their goals and live exceptional lifestyles?
-If you answered yes to either one of these questions then starting a career as a personal trainer may be the a perfect fit for you!
-I created PTPioneer.com to help individuals get started in the personal training industry.
-This guide on how to become a personal trainer is one of my most important posts that I have written to this date!
-In this article you’ll learn everything you need to know when it comes to how to become a personal trainer!
+If you answered yes to either one of these questions then starting a career as a personal trainer by the a perfect fit for You!
+I created Ptpioneer.com to help individuals get started in the personal training industry.
+This guide is one of my most important posts that I have written to this date!
+In this article you’ll learn everything you need to know about becoming a trainer.
 So grab some popcorn because this is going to be a long read!
 Before I start, let me explain why I love my job as a personal trainer.
-Not only do I get to live the healthy lifestyle that I desire, but I get to help others achieve the same goal as well.
-My hours are very flexible and I can practically pick my own schedule.
+Not only do I get to live a healthy lifestyle that I desire, but I get to help others achieve the same goal as well.
+My hours are very flexible and a can pick my own schedule.
 I make great money as a personal trainer and the working environment is extremely positive!
 It is great because I am my own boss and I get to live the life that I want.
-You will learn all about the process from choosing a certification (like ACE or NASM), all the way to applying for a job and specializing as a trainer!
-Come along on this journey and I will teach you how to become a personal trainer.
+Come along on this journey and I will teach you how to become a certified personal trainer.
 I guarantee you will not regret it!

 Table of Contents